If you are one of those who has registered to declare, thank you for joining the movement!

 This is a global movement, inclusive of all kinds of culture and creative practice.
 Under the banner of Culture Declares Emergency, you could organise:

-- a local or national group e.g. 'Culture Declares [your city]'
+- a local or international group e.g. 'Culture Declares [your town/city/region/country]'

 - an initiative to encourage a particular form of practice or identity group to declare and respond e.g. 'Museums Declare'